 The (Pie a la) Mode

-Interestingly, there's not a lot of difference in mode.
-The slowest ESP's mode was only 1.18 seconds longer than the fastest.
+Interestingly, there’s not much difference in mode.
+The slowest ESP’s mode was only 1.18 seconds longer than the fastest.
 The lower the mode, the better:

 The Standard Deviation

 Next, let’s move onto the standard deviation.
 Standard deviation is a way of measuring how much individual measurements depart from the mean (average).
 In this context, the higher the standard deviation, the more variability there is in how long it takes to deliver emails.
 The lower the standard deviation, the better:

 If we assume that the data distribution is approximately normal, then this means that for 68% of messages (those within 1 standard deviation):